dart-lang/language/working/0508 - strict-inference/strict-inference.md

 This document specifies the "Strict inference" mode enabled with a static analysis option.
 As a static analysis option, we only intend to implement this feature in the Dart Analyzer.
-Under this feature, when there is not enough information available to infer an expression's type, rather than "falling back" to `dynamic` (or the type's  bound), inference is considered to have failed, and an analyzer "Hint" is reported at the location of the expression.
+Under this feature, when there is not enough information available to infer an expression's type, where inference "falls back" to `dynamic` (or the type's bound), inference is considered to have failed, and an analyzer "Hint" is reported at the location of the expression.

 ## Enabling strict inference